WELCOME TO ORLANDO, FLORIDA!

-NMC committees meet Wednesday afternoon and Thursday and Friday mornings.
+NMC committees meet Wednesday afternoon and Thursday morning.
 Registered attendees are encouraged to attend.
 Voting is limited to committee members and projects are generally assigned to committee members.
-Committees that will meet include: Residue Avoidance, Milk Quality Monitoring, Membership, Machine Milking, International, Teat Health and Research.
+Committees that will meet include: Antimicrobial Stewardship (previously called Residue Avoidance), Milk Quality Monitoring, Membership and Advancement (previously called Membership), Machine Milking, International, Teat Health and Research.

-Fifteen limited-enrollment short courses will be held on Wednesday morning, afternoon and evening.
+Eighteen limited-enrollment short courses will be held on Tuesday, Wednesday morning and afternoon, and Thursday evening.
 An extra registration fee is required for each short course.

 Technology Transfer Session (poster session)

 The Technology Transfer Session, featuring a poster session on mastitis control and milk quality, will be held on Thursday and Friday.
 Posters will be available for viewing all day.

 Research and Development Summaries Session

-Selected posters from the Technology Transfer Session will be presented Thursday afternoon in an oral session (held concurrently with General Session 2).
+Selected posters from the Technology Transfer Session will be presented Thursday afternoon in an oral session (held concurrently with the General Session).

 Udderly Ridiculous 5K Fun Run/Walk

 Silent Auction and Reception

-The annual awards and business luncheon will be held at noon on Friday.
+The annual awards and business luncheon will be held at 12:35 p.m. on Friday.
 Help honor the recipients of the National Dairy Quality Awards, NMC Award of Excellence for Contribution to Mastitis Prevention and Control, and the NMC Scholars.
 The luncheon is open to all registrants as part of the registration fee.

 Papers presented during the General Sessions, Technology Transfer Session and the Research and Development Summaries Session will be published in the Annual Meeting Proceedings and made available in the NMC Online Proceedings Library.
 Printed copies are available for an additional charge.

 Continuing Education Credits

 RACE (Registry of Approved Continuing Education through the American Association of Veterinary State Boards) and ARPAS (American Registry of Professional Animal Scientists) continuing education credits are available for the NMC Annual Meeting.

 Booking Your Hotel